-The movement includes Landcare groups, farming systems groups, ‘Friends of’ groups and Indigenous land management groups.
-It is estimated there are 5 400 groups and over 100 000 volunteers across Australia caring for the land.
+There are around 6,000 groups and over 100,000 volunteers across Australia caring for the land.
 Many farmers and landholders also undertake this important work but are not affiliated with a particular Landcare group.

 We all have a role in looking after ‘our patch’ to ensure the land and water we use for agriculture and our natural environment is healthy and sustainable.